BeakerThe1st/patterer.net/content/about.md

 Patterer is an online publication from [Benson Kitia](https://twitter.com/bensonkitia) covering industry & big tech, politics, and their intersections.

-I believe strongly in the principles of [open-source software](https://opensource.dev), so Patterer is entirely open-source meaning anyone can [view this sites code on Github](https://github.com/PattererNet/patterer.net) and use the code however they please with little restriction.
+I believe strongly in the principles of [open-source software](https://opensource.dev).
+Patterer is built on open-source code and technologies and is entirely open-source itself, meaning anyone can [view this site's code on Github](https://github.com/PattererNet/patterer.net) and use the code however they please with little restriction.

 ## Follow

 ### Twitter

-The best way to never miss an issue is to follow [Patterer on Twitter](https://twitter.com/PattererNet) and [turn on notifications](https://help.twitter.com/en/managing-your-account/notifications-on-mobile-devices).
+The best way to make sure that you never miss an issue is to follow [Patterer on Twitter](https://twitter.com/PattererNet) and [turn on notifications](https://help.twitter.com/en/managing-your-account/notifications-on-mobile-devices).

 ### RSS